Saints narrowly upend Steelers and take top NFC seed

 Ben Roethlisberger passed for 380 yards and three touchdowns for the Steelers (8-6-1), connecting 14 times with Antonio Brown for 185 yards and two touchdowns.
 Pittsburgh fell into second in the AFC North behind Baltimore and out of playoff position.

-The Steelers can't make the playoffs as a wild card, but they still would win the division with a victory next week and a loss by the Ravens.
+The Steelers could still win the division with a victory next week and a loss by the Ravens.
+Their path to a wild card is unlikely at best because it would require Indianapolis and Tennessee to tie.
 Pittsburgh's loss also clinched a playoff spot for the AFC South-leading Houston Texans.

 New Orleans went up 24-14 in the third quarter when Kamara dove over blockers at the line of scrimmage, capping a drive highlighted by his career-long 42-yard reception.